Laura (1944) – Film Review

-Stars: Gene Tierney, Dana Andrews, Clifton Webb
+Cast: Gene Tierney, Dana Andrews, Clifton Webb

 by Sarah Morgan

 Vincent Price appeared in more than 100 films during his long career, but can you guess which he felt was his best?
 He’s now remembered for his horror movies, but the answer isn’t one of those.
-Instead, it was Laura, the celebrated film noir which has been remastered ahead of a blu-ray release – and looks fantastic, as if it was made yesterday.
+Instead, it was Laura, the celebrated film noir which has been remastered ahead of a Blu-ray release – and looks fantastic, as if it was made yesterday.

 The American Film Institute has named it one of the 10 best mystery films of all time, and it’s easy to see why – it’s stylish, thanks to great direction from Otto Preminger and Joseph LaShelle’s Oscar-winning cinematography, well acted and features a plot with more twists than you can shake a moodily lit cigarette at.